bjucps209/spring22-team2/README.md

 * Left Clicking triggers an attack.
 * Enemies and Obsticles are distributed randomly around the screen.
 * Enemies move toward the player when in range
-* Enemies attack the player
+* Enemies die when attacked
 * Multi-screen movement is functional (ie the player can move to different segments of the level)

 ### Serialization